 9.2 Unless the court orders otherwise an order for sale will be in form ADM14.

-9.3 An order for sale before judgment may only be made by the Admiralty judge.
+9.3 Unless the Admiralty Judge orders otherwise, an order for sale before judgment may only be made by the Admiralty Judge.

 9.5 When –

 (1) proceeds of sale are paid into court by the Marshal; and

 (2) such proceeds are in a foreign currency,

 the funds will be placed on one day call interest bearing account unless the court orders otherwise.

 9.6 Unless made at the same time as an application for sale, or other prior application, an application to place foreign currency on longer term deposit may be made to the Registrar.